Mollifier: Smooth cutoff functions

 One can see how this construction can be generalized to obtain a smooth function identical to one on a neighbourhood of a given compact set, and equal to zero in every point whose distance from this set is greater than a given $\epsilon$.
-Such a function is called a (smooth) cutoff function: those functions are used to eliminate singularities of a given (generalized) function by multiplication.
-They leave unchanged the value of the (generalized) function they multiply only on a given set, thus modifying its support: also cutoff functions are the basic parts of smooth partitions of unity.
+Such a function is called a (smooth) cutoff function; these are used to eliminate singularities of a given (generalized) function via multiplication.
+They leave unchanged the value of the multiplicand on a given set, but modify its support.
+Cutoff functions are used to construct smooth partitions of unity.